-2017 Washington Seminar Application
+2024 Washington Seminar Application

-First, priority shall be granted to those from under represented geographic areas in the state.
+First, priority shall be granted to those from underrepresented geographic areas in the state.
 That is, the Committee shall attempt to ensure representation from as many different areas of the state as possible.
-Second, the committee shall consider year round participation in state and federal legislative initiatives.
+Second, the committee shall consider year-round participation in state and federal legislative initiatives.
 Those who have actively contacted and/or visited their legislators shall be given priority over those who have not done so.
-The committee shall consider whether an applicant listed the correct congressman below in weighing the applicants ability to follow up and participate in Washington Seminar activities and legislative initiatives.
-The same person may be counted in more than one category, e.g. a student may also be a new attendee.
+The committee shall consider whether an applicant listed the correct congressman below in weighing the applicant’s ability to follow up and participate in Washington Seminar activities and legislative initiatives.
+The same person may be counted in more than one category, e.g. a student may also be a new representative.